"There's a crack in everything. It's how the light gets in."—Leonard Cohen

 I went to Harvard after that.
 I thought it would be cool to change the world.
 I started studying education & social policy there.
 I thought I wanted to be Secretary of Education for the United States.
 I visited my boyfriend Tim (back when Tim was dating girls) every other Friday thru Sunday in NYC while he was going to NYU graduate film school.
 I sat in his classes and thought People can go to school for something as fun as this?
 The writing bug kicked in then.
 The fact that I was reading Camus and Tom Wolfe and Anne Sexton helped, too.
 I finished my masters at Harvard, but I realized I didn't want to change the world as much as I wanted to just change my world.
 I got into UCLA graduate film school in screenwriting.
 I won a lot of awards.
 The most by a student ever.
 More importantly, I met the love of my life, Samuel W. Gailey, and we started writing—among other things—together.
 (By the way I'm still best friends with my ex Tim and that relationship is informing my next book).

 We wrote scripts for TV & Films with mild success but came close a few times to the big time.
 Over the next decade I did some extensive traveling to India, France & Spain, we got married and we had a baby girl.
 We became tired of pitching our hearts out and making money one year then none the next.
 So, I switched to writing columns & essays for magazines then books while helping brands set up editorial platforms.
-I'm also finishing my next book, a novel I call Blindspot; writing The Honest Q & A; and ruminating on whatever else you see on this site.
+We also moved to a remote and rural island in the Pacific Northwest where I am now finishing my next book, a novel I call The Heart It Races; helping other writers succeed; building a literary festival, and ruminating on whatever else you see on this site.
 And, I have no idea how my story will end...

 The Story Behind The Honest Q & A